What this article covers:

 - How to customize field syncing

-- How to filter tasks and issues
+- How to use rules to filter work items

 - How to sync subtasks